10 Practical Ways To Make A Narcissist Respect You

 A narcissist I knew too well had borrowed a giant sum of money from me.
 Then they won’t return it.

-Their idea was to keep me hooked so that I can be useful to them.
-But as soon as they thought I would not go furious about that, they stopped paying me back.
+Their intention was to keep me hooked so that I could be useful to them.
+But once they concluded that I would not be furious, they stopped paying me back.

 Narcs think people do things only for money.
-They will keep holding on to the money you loaned them because they feel it gives them an upper hand.
+So they will keep holding on to the money you loaned them because they feel it gives them an upper hand.

 So, what did I do?
 I waived it all and moved away from the relationship permanently.
 It may not be the most advisable thing to do, but I did it because I cared about my well-being more than the money.

-Remember, mental well-being is of utmost importance and self-care is your best friend.
+Remember that your mental health is the most important thing and that self-care is your best friend.

 If it makes you unhappy, stop “acting” to appease them.
 End the relationship if you feel it has become toxic beyond repair.